Fermented chicken feed is gaining popularity, and it’s something I like to incorporate on our homestead.

 As this natural process occurs, it maximizes the nutritional content, making the nutrients more bioavailable, and increases the amount of good bacteria, such as Lactobacilli.

 This is the same stuff you see in probiotics for pretty much any species, from humans to chickens to horses.
+It’s similar to sauerkraut, sourdough bread, kimchi, or kombucha.

 A study performed by Ghent University in Belgium found that chicks fed a ration fermented for 48 hours were healthier than chickens that were fed a normal dry ration.